 HPE Ezmeral Container Platform and Kubernetes

 There is a lot of talk about containers and Kubernetes in the IT world today.
-Kubernetes is a great way to orchestrate applications that have been containerised.
+Kubernetes is a great way to orchestrate applications that have been containerized.
 The architecture of Kubernetes supports massive scale and it is robust and secure.
-As explained in the Kubernetes.io documentation, Kubernetes approaches security using the 4Cs of Cloud Native Security: Cloud, Clusters, Containers and Code.
+As explained in the Kubernetes.io documentation, Kubernetes approaches security using the 4C’s of Cloud Native Security: Cloud, Clusters, Containers, and Code.

-Although a powerful and well-accepted standard method for orchestrating containerised workloads, most users of Kubernetes will describe it as a “steep learning curve” and not exactly “user friendly”.
+Although a powerful and well-accepted standard method for orchestrating containerized workloads, most users of Kubernetes will describe it as a “steep learning curve” and not exactly “user friendly.”

 The difference is that once you are using HPE Ezmeral Container Platform you have total control of where your data is being stored, where your server (host) resources are coming from, and how everything is accessed and secured.
 With HPE Ezmeral Container Platform, you also have the option to import clusters built on any public cloud platform and manage them alongside your local or on-premises clusters or clusters built on resources at the edge.